 In short, there was no organization or method.
 I mourned the fact that I could have been an author.
 If only.

-After several years and several papers, particularly the pivotal one chosen by me about Joseph Campbell, author of “The Hero With A Thousand Faces,” an anthropological analysis of cultural similarities in storytelling around the globe and spanning millennium, I began to understand the complicated process of getting your point across — in prose.
+After several years and several papers, particularly the pivotal one chosen by me about Joseph Campbell, author of “The Hero’s Journey,” an anthropological analysis of cultural similarities in storytelling around the globe and spanning millennium, I began to understand the complicated process of getting your point across — in prose.

 And so I began writing my first novel.